KnpLabs/MartIrc/Readme.md

 # Connecting to the server with you browser

 Open `client/client.html` in your browser.
 The application will try by default to connect to the node server on `localhost:3000`.

-You can send and receive (raw) messages.
-There is no channel management for the moment, just the server tab.
+# Using MartIrc

+In the server area, you can write pure irc command and there is a set of shortcut, the same way than vi, for frequent commands.

+:c - To connect to IRC

+:s - To jump to server

-To join a channel :
+:j #ubuntu or :j mike - To join a channel or to talk to a user

-    join #channel

-To change your nick :

-    nick mynewnick

-To talk to a channel :
+:k or :k #ubuntu - To delete the current channel or to delete a channel using its name

-    privmsg #channel My beautiful message

-To talk in private :

-    privmsg targetNick Hi bro!
+:n john - To change nickname

 # Credits